cfengine/documentation/enterprise-cfengine-guide/hub_administration/extending-query-builder.markdown

 **Structure:**

 Each element has a key and a value.
 When you create your own JSON element please use a unique key.
 The value is a JSON object, please see explanations below.

 * **TableID** *(string)*
     Table id, can be the same as main element key, should be unique.
 * **Keys** *(json)*
-    Table keys, describe there primary key, emp.: `{'primary_key': 'HostKey'}`
+    Table keys, describe there primary key, emp.: `{'primary_key': 'HostKey'}`.
+    Primary key is case-sensitive. `primary_key` is the only possible key in `Keys` structure.
 * **Label** *(string)*
     Label contains a table's name that will be shown on the UI.
 Not necessary to use a real table name, it can be an alias for better representation.